Links with St Peter’s Church

 Harvest Service

-In line with our Christian Values at Earley St Peter’s, the children collected food to donate to those that may be less fortunate.
+In line with our Christian Values at Earley St Peter’s, the children collected food to donate to those who may be less fortunate.
 The children discussed the importance of Harvest and how through courageous advocacy, we are making a difference in our local community.

 “Donating this food shows kindness and respect which are part of our Christian values.”